Splinter0/Tournament-Environment/README.md

 ## TODO

-- Modify the engine for season-III
-- Improve graphics of the messages with Embed
+- Add interaction with HT-Backup
+- Add results for !match
+- Make a setup file...

 ## Contribute!